dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 This document specifies a language feature that we call "extension types".

 The feature introduces the _extension type_ feature.
-Is feature introduces a new kind of type which is declared by a new `extension type` declaration.
-An extension type provides a replacement of the members available on instances of an existing type: when the static type of the instance is an extension type _V_, the available instance members are exactly the ones provided by _V_ (noting that there may also be some accessible and applicable extension members).
+This feature introduces a new kind of type which is declared by a new `extension type` declaration.
+An extension type provides a replacement of the members available on instances of an existing type: when the static type of the instance is an extension type _V_, the available instance members are exactly the ones provided by _V_.
+There may also be some accessible and applicable extension members (noting that this is from the existing feature expressed as an `extension` declaration, it is not an `extension type` declaration).

 In contrast, when the static type of an instance is not an extension type, it is (by soundness) always the run-time type of the instance or a